vanus-labs/vanus-connect/connectors/sink-email/README.md

+---
+title: Email
+---

 # Email Sink

 ## Introduction

-The Email Sink is a [Vance Connector](../README.md) which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to SMTP server.
+The Email Sink is a [Vance Connector](vc) which aims to handle incoming CloudEvents in a way that extracts the `data` part of the original event and deliver these extracted `data` to SMTP server.

 For example, if the incoming CloudEvent looks like: